"""Functions for simulating power spectra."""

 Frequency range to simulate power spectra across, as [f_low, f_high], inclusive.

-Parameters for the aperiodic component of the power spectra.
+Mode definition and parameters to create the aperiodic components of the power spectra.

 nlvs : float or list of float or generator, optional, default: 0.005